ItsTushar16/Simon-Says-Game/README.md

 # Simon Says Game 🎮

-A browser-based Simon Says memory game built with HTML, CSS, and vanilla JavaScript.
+A browser-based Simon Says memory game built with HTML, CSS, and JavaScript.
 This project was created while learning JavaScript and focuses on understanding core concepts through hands-on practice.

 ---